Tips for formatting documents

 Your source document page size must match the project's format size.* For example, if you upload an 8.5 x 11 document and select 6 x 9 as the book size, Lulu scales your document to approximately 75% of the original size.
 The printed book will have unexpectedly small fonts and images.
 For more information about available book sizes, please see "What paper will my book have for the cover and interior?"

-* Please note that there are different specifications for books with full bleed.
+* Please note that there are different specifications for books with Full Bleed.
 If your work requires a full bleed layout, we recommend you create a PDF file for uploading.
-See here for more information.

 To change your page size:

 Remember, you must change the size of the actual pages in your file, not just the margins!

 - Go to File > Page Setup > Paper Size